Continuation-of-Ashford/ashford-docs/playing_the_game/kingdoms&warfare.md

 > Should 2 player armies bump into each other accidentally due to conflicting orders, it is assumed they won't actually fight.
 The *"attack order"* would consist mostly of yelling obscenities at each other for being in the way.

 ## Assist
 Assist works similar to Readying an Action in D&D. To Assist, your army needs to hold position and choose 1 army to assist.
 An army can only assist armies that aren't trying to move away from it.
 So in order to assist a Move/Attack you need to be adjacent to the target of the Attack, you cannot Assist from behind the attacker.
-Even if multiple seperate battles are happening adjacent to a unit, they must choose only 1 target to assist.
+Even if multiple separate battles are happening adjacent to a unit, they must choose only 1 target to assist.

 ![](../assets/warfare/AssistFromBack.webp)